Who Gets What and Why

 Nowadays, the directors of transplant centers have become strategic players, and the biggest challenge is designing exchange clearinghouses in a way that makes it safe for hospitals to enroll all their patient-donor pairs, not just the ones that are hardest to match.
 At the moment, some hospitals are hanging onto their easy-to-match pairs so they can do their exchanges in-house.

-Withholding easy-to-match exchanges is a common temptation in markets with middleman.
+Withholding easy-to-match exchanges is a common temptation in markets with middlemen.

 It was clear from the outset that the best way to make the market thick enough to find all potential exchanges would be to organize a national kidney exchange.
 But two problems immediately presented themselves: one technical and computational, the other political and organizational.